Ihavesoul/Multithread---GZip/README.md

 ## Multithread-GZIP

-This is test task for Veeam Software
+This is a test task for Veeam Software

 ## Description
 To write a console program in C #, designed for block-by-block compression and decompression of files using System.IO.Compression.GzipStream.